500BC-500AD at Bournemouth 2021

 Even a +3 differential was naught to this trunk-dicing demon of the yellow baize, as he shrugged off the flank attack with disdain!

-Urging themselves forward with thoughts of a kebab shop on the outskirts of Gretna Green's broon Northern Lights, the Kyrenean commander was playing a particularly effective and aggressive game of Cairo Pac Man now as he munched his way along the Seleucid infantry line at speed, bumping forward every time a Successor infantry unit exploded to cause yet more flank attack pain on whoever stood next in his way.
+As many of the men fell under the baleful influence of Bonnie Prince Charlie's Glaswegian hebridean crofters cottages, the Kyrenean commander was playing a particularly effective and aggressive game of Cairo Pac Man now as he munched his way along the Seleucid infantry line at speed, bumping forward every time a Successor infantry unit exploded to cause yet more flank attack pain on whoever stood next in his way.

 This was now starting to seriously eat into the break point of the smaller Seleucid army, and with the baggage also now at risk things were tipping the way of Cairo not Antioch for sure.